BigBIueWhale/openwebui_config/README.md

     ```
     Requires total storage of `104 GB (111,831,398,555 bytes)`.

-3. When preparing `llm_server_windows` project, Copy the now- full `.ollama` folder into the root directory of the project `llm_server_windows/.ollama`.
+5. When preparing `llm_server_windows` project, Copy the now- full `.ollama` folder into the root directory of the project `llm_server_windows/.ollama`.

-4. In `llm_server_windows/.ollama`, copy `.ollama/models/manifests/registry.ollama.ai/library/qwq/32b` to create an additional identical file: `.ollama/models/manifests/registry.ollama.ai/library/qwq/32b-high`.
+6. In `llm_server_windows/.ollama`, copy `.ollama/models/manifests/registry.ollama.ai/library/qwq/32b` to create an additional identical file: `.ollama/models/manifests/registry.ollama.ai/library/qwq/32b-high`.
 This will allow us to create two separate configs for the same `qwq:32b` model- which will appear as two separate models in the model selection dropdown.

-5. Again, in `llm_server_windows/.ollama`, copy `.ollama/models/manifests/registry.ollama.ai/library/qwen3/32b` to create an additional identical file: `.ollama/models/manifests/registry.ollama.ai/library/qwen3/32b-think`.
+7. Again, in `llm_server_windows/.ollama`, copy `.ollama/models/manifests/registry.ollama.ai/library/qwen3/32b` to create an additional identical file: `.ollama/models/manifests/registry.ollama.ai/library/qwen3/32b-think`.
 This will allow us to create two separate configs for the same `qwen3:32b` model- which will appear as two separate models in the model selection dropdown.

-6. Again, in `llm_server_windows/.ollama`, copy `.ollama/models/manifests/registry.ollama.ai/library/qwen3/30b-a3b` to create an additional identical file: `.ollama/models/manifests/registry.ollama.ai/library/qwen3/30b-a3b-think`.
+8. Again, in `llm_server_windows/.ollama`, copy `.ollama/models/manifests/registry.ollama.ai/library/qwen3/30b-a3b` to create an additional identical file: `.ollama/models/manifests/registry.ollama.ai/library/qwen3/30b-a3b-think`.
 This will allow us to create two separate configs for the same `qwen3:30b-a3b` model- which will appear as two separate models in the model selection dropdown.

-7. Choose a PC on the local network on which to install Docker.
-This PC will be the OpenWebUI server and the load balancer.
+9. Transfer your (now heavy) `llm_server_windows` folder to all of the AI computers (or just set up Ollama server if the computers are not running Windows 10/11).
+Run `double_click_install.bat` on each of those computers.
+This will turn the AI computers into reliable Ollama servers.

 ## Setup WebUI